 Communications for the Consumers Energy AuSable Canoe Marathon have been provided by volunteer amateur radio operators since 1993, when cell phones were rare and coverage spotty.
 Today cell phones are commonplace, but coverage along the river valley is still sporadic and frequently non-existent.
 Because of this, reliable communications must be provided by radio.

 Initially, the amateur radio operators were from the Amateur Radio Association of Hanson Hills, of Grayling, MI.
-After several years they were joined by amateurs from Iosco ARES/RACES, along with other hams along the AuSable River valley and the surrounding communities.
-This year’s marathon officials and local news media will depend on over 30 hams at the 14 timing locations, Marathon HQ, and the Finish Line HQ.
+After several years they were joined by amateurs from Iosco ARES/RACES, along with other hams along the AuSable River Valley and the surrounding communities.
+This year’s Marathon officials and local news media will depend on over 30 hams at the 14 timing locations, Marathon headquarters, and the Finish Line headquarters.

-Besides providing communications for the marathon, the Amateur Radio Association of Hanson Hills provides communications for additional races leading up to the marathon including the Sprint races which determine the marathon participants’ starting positions.
-Public service communications are also provided for other events, including the Hartwick Pines Challenge, a 7.2 mile run through Hartwick Pines State Park.
+Besides providing communications for the Marathon, the Amateur Radio Association of Hanson Hills provides communications for additional races leading up to the Marathon including the Sprint races which determine the Marathon participants’ starting positions.